longshoreman/longshoreman/README.md

 ### 4. Configure and deploy applications using the CLI

-1. Run `lsm init` to configure your credentials.
+1. Run `longshoreman init` to configure your credentials.
 Enter the Longshoreman controller domain and your token.
-1. `lsm hosts:add <container-node-ip>` to make Longshoreman aware of your nodes.
+1. `longshoreman hosts:add <container-node-ip>` to make Longshoreman aware of your nodes.
-1. `lsm apps:add my.app.domain` to add a new service or application to your cluster.
+1. `longshoreman apps:add my.app.domain` to add a new service or application to your cluster.
-1. `lsm --app my.app.domain envs:set FOO=bar` to configure your application's runtime settings.
+1. `longshoreman --app my.app.domain envs:set FOO=bar` to configure your application's runtime settings.
-1. `lsm --app my.app.domain deploy my.docker.reg/repo:tag` to deploy the first version of your application.
+1. `longshoreman --app my.app.domain deploy my.docker.reg/repo:tag` to deploy the first version of your application.
 1. Point your domain to your load balancer's CNAME and Bob's your uncle.

 Check out [the CLI repository](https://github.com/longshoreman/cli) for full documentation.